• Skip to primary navigation

 A glass of Hokkaido milk tea with a clear straw in it and black loose leaf tea beside it.

 This is the best Hokkaido milk tea recipe!
 It's so easy to make and this Japanese sweet tea has the most rich and creamy flavour.
-Made with just a few simple ingredients including Hokkaido milk, black tea, and honey, this will soon become your new favourite warm tea drink.
+Made with just a few simple ingredients including Hokkaido milk, black tea, and honey.
 It can also easily be made dairy free and vegan too!

 A glass of Hokkaido milk tea with a clear straw in it and black loose leaf tea beside it.